Diploma in Engineering: Bangladesh

-In Bangladesh, the diploma in engineering is a technical certificate awarded by the Bangladesh Technical Education Board and offered by polytechnic institutes.
-Students can get admitted to diploma in engineering course after completion of their secondary school level.
-It is a 4-year program with three and a half-year study and six months mandatory internship.
-Diploma is awarded in a specific branch of engineering.
+In Bangladesh, the diploma in different Technology disciplines (Example: Electrical/Civil/Mechanical Technology) is a Diploma degree awarded by the Bangladesh Technical Education Board and offered by polytechnic institutes.
+Students can get admitted to diploma in various technology course after completion of their secondary school level.
+It is a 4-year program with three-and-a-half-year study and six months mandatory internship.
+Diploma is awarded in a specific branch of Technology.
 Curriculum includes basic knowledge of engineering, science and practical sessions for skill development.

-Diploma in engineering certificate is equivalent to Higher Secondary Certificate (H.S.C) and the diploma holders can get admitted to Bachelor courses in specific private universities in Bangladesh.
-They can also get opportunities in a few public universities like Dhaka University of Engineering & Technology, Jashore University of Science and TecInstitution of Engineers, the professional body of engineers in Bangladesh after successfully passing two parts of the Associate Membership of Institution of Engineers (AMIE) exam.
+The diploma holders can get admitted to Bachelor courses in all private and specific public universities in Bangladesh.